movement-recognition/Sensor_Data_Analysis/README.md

     title  : 'Hand of the Master of Coin, Lord of House Que of the Duck River', address  : 'Pandias villa, Duck River, Esternland',
     website: 'https://github.com/bill-unitech2021',
-    quote: 'Take my advise, I don't use it anyway.', }).sayHello();
+    quote: 'Take my advise, I do not use it anyway.', }).sayHello();
 ```